ddddamian/100-days-of-code/log.md

 ### Day 7: January 07, 2018

 **Today's Progress**: Did the "Transpilation" free form project on "codecademy".
 Also did the transpilation quiz.
 Read "Web Designer" magazine and "net" magazine.
-Read chapter ... of "The Phoenix Project".
+Read chapters 8 & 9 of "The Phoenix Project".

 **Thoughts** Found it difficult to remember how you transpile to ES5 using Babel, without referring to notes.
 Needs more work.